Photos: Kamala Harris Attends GYPSY and Poses with Audra McDonald and Company

 GYPSY orchestra, Doug Emhoff, Andy Einhorn and Kamala Harris

-GYPSY Producers Mara Isaacs & Tom Kirdhay and Kamala Harris & Doug Emhoff
+GYPSY Producers Mara Isaacs & Tom Kirdahy and Kamala Harris & Doug Emhoff

 Jordan Tyson, Joy Woods, Kamala Harris, Audra McDonald, Doug Emhoff & Danny Burstein